How to Spend 2 Days in Lake Kawaguchiko | The Perfect Itinerary

 The Perfect 2 Days in Lake Kawaguchiko

-One of the Fuji Five Lakes, Lake Kawaguchiko is famous for having the most beautiful views of Mount Fuji and being the most easily accessible of the 5 lakes.
-Lake Kawaguchiko is part of the quaint Fujikawaguchiko town, which is full of beautiful gems to be enjoyed.
+As one of the Fuji Five Lakes, Lake Kawaguchiko, is famous for having the most beautiful views of Mount Fuji.
+It’s the most easily accessible of the 5 lakes and is part of the quaint Fujikawaguchiko town, which is full of beautiful gems to be enjoyed.

-- Book your Stay at Togawaso or Konansou well in advance!
+🏡 Book your Stay at Konansou or Togawaso!
 More details below.

 Day 1 in Lake Kawaguchiko | Explore the Lake and Town

-Start your day by arriving to Kawaguchiko station in the morning, this way you have two full days to explore this beautiful town.
-With the Fuji Excursion train, the earliest you can arrive is.
-9:30 AM and the latest is 12:30 PM.
+Start your day by arriving at Kawaguchiko Station in the morning.
+This way, you have two full days to explore this beautiful town.
+With the Fuji Excursion train, the earliest you can arrive is 9:30 AM, and the latest is 12:30 PM.

-Once you arrive to Kawaguchiko Station, head straight for the station’s luggage lockers – where you can drop off your belongings, for a very affordable rate.
-This allows you to start your adventures right away and hassle free!
+Once you arrive at Kawaguchiko Station, head straight for the station’s luggage lockers – where you can drop off your belongings at a very affordable rate.
+This allows you to start your adventures right away, hassle-free!

 Breakfast or Lunch?